Last Updated on

 Home of the real Mount Doom and many of the landscapes from The Lord of the Rings, Tongariro National Park is home to three active volcanoes: Ruapehu, Ngauruhoe, and Tongariro.
 The park has been listed as a UNESCO World Heritage Site.
 The Tongariro Track is one of the most popular hiking destinations for backpackers in New Zealand, and Tongariro also has one of the most popular ski slopes in the country.

-While not a traditional type of selection, the All Blacks are perhaps the sports team which is most closely associated with a single country.
-The three most popular sports in New Zealand are rugby, rugby and rugby.
+While not a traditional type of selection, the All Blacks are perhaps the sports team is most closely associated with a single country.
+The three most popular sports in New Zealand are rugby, rugby, and rugby.
 The All Blacks are the New Zealand national rugby union team and have been playing for over 100 years.
 The team name is believed to have come from a typo in a British newspaper who wanted to describe the Kiwis as all backs.
 Always ranked near top of world standings, they have sadly only won a single world cup.
 They are famous for the haka, a Maori war dance, which they perform before every match.
 Watch a video of the haka.